 The state levy, originally established in statute at \$450 million, increased each year at the rate of inflation, until the state legislature eliminated the automatic annual inflator in 2017.
 In 2013, the state limited increases in local property tax levies to 3 percent (Minnesota Center for Fiscal Excellence 2013).
 Override is by a majority vote of the electorate at a referendum.
 Minnesota has no assessment limitations (table MN-2).
-Prior to the subsequent tax year, all property owners are sent a truth-intaxation statement breaking down the total property tax burden by each levying entity and allowing year-on-year comparisons.
+All property owners receive a truth-in-taxation statement each year breaking down the total property tax burden by each levying entity and allowing year-on-year comparisons.

 Minnesota's strong historical interest in progressive taxation is reflected in some of the most generous and broadly accessible property tax refund programs in the country.
-The state features an incometested circuit breaker for all homeowners, a universal income-tested renter's credit based on estimates of rent constituting property taxes, and a special refund program to mitigate large year-on-year homeowner property tax increases.
+The state features an income-tested circuit breaker for all homeowners, a universal income-tested renter's credit based on estimates of rent constituting property taxes, and a special refund program to mitigate large year-on-year homeowner property tax increases.
 There are also two homestead exemptions: (1) all owners of homesteads or farmsteads qualify for an exclusion of 40 percent of the first \$76,000 of market value, which is reduced by 9 percent of the value over \$76,000 and phased out at \$413,800 of market value; and (2) disabled veterans are eligible for an exemption of up to \$300,000 of their home's value.